-Fucidin H Cream is a fast-acting and effective medication that is used to treat eczema and a range of other skin conditions.
-The vast majority of people can use Fucidin H Cream without experiencing side effects.
+Fucidin H cream is a fast-acting and effective medication that is used to treat infected eczema and a range of other skin conditions and infections.

-If you have eczema or another infected skin condition, you can buy Fucidin H Cream direct from The Independent Pharmacy.
+If you have eczema or another infected skin condition, you can buy Fucidin H cream directly from The Independent Pharmacy.
 Available after a free consultation with a trained pharmacist, you can receive your medication the next day, delivered straight to your door in plain and discreet packaging.